HAWONNA/Finance/Project1/introduction.md

+**Project Title:**
-**Project Title:** A Study on Black-Litterman-Based Portfolio Optimization Using NLP and Conv1D+LSTM
+A Study on Black-Litterman-Based Portfolio Optimization Using NLP and Conv1D+LSTM

-**Summary:** This project explores portfolio optimization based on the Black-Litterman model, with a specific focus on integrating market views derived from natural language processing (NLP) techniques.
-The model leverages a combination of Conv1D (Convolutional Neural Networks) and LSTM (Long Short-Term Memory) architectures to enhance the incorporation of market sentiment and outlook into the traditional Black-Litterman framework.
+**Summary:**
+This project investigates portfolio optimization within the Black-Litterman framework, specifically employing natural language processing (NLP) and Conv1D+LSTM techniques to model market views.
+To evaluate the effectiveness of Black-Litterman-based portfolio optimization, the study conducts a comparative analysis using various weighting methods.
+These include: 1) Equal Weighting, 2) Markowitz Mean-Variance Optimization Weighting based on the Efficient Frontier and Maximum Sharpe Ratio, 3) Market-Cap Weighting, 4) Free-Float Weighting (Float-Adjusted Market Cap Weighting), 5) Weighting by Mean-Variance Optimization (MVO) with Implied Returns, and 6) Weighting by Implied Returns with Adjusted Views.

+Weighting methods (1) through (4) are applied without the Black-Litterman model, while methods (5) and (6) incorporate Black-Litterman to determine if significant differences in portfolio performance arise.
+The performance evaluation criteria include Average Return, Standard Deviation, Sharpe Ratio, Minimum Return, Maximum Return, Alpha, and Beta.
+Backtesting is conducted on a quarterly basis for each phase of the market from Q1 to Q4 of 2021, using market cycle data from Statistics Korea's Business Cycle Clock.

+The portfolio consists of eight selected stocks: Samsung Electronics, SK Hynix, Samsung Biologics, LG Chem, Naver, Hyundai Motor, Samsung SDI, and Kakao.
+For the Black-Litterman model, NLP techniques are employed by scraping Naver news headlines and tokenizing words using the Konlpy library.
+Sentiment analysis is conducted to compute the ratio of positive to negative words, which is then used to define the P (Market View Matrix) and Q (Market View Returns) matrices.